NubletZ/LinuxOS_Notes/109下/Week-6/README.md

     *note that this rwx is for file only while for directory
-    r : you can execute ls for that directory x : whether you can enter that directory or not
+    r : you can execute ls for that directory w : whether you can edit that dictionary (e.x. remove file, add file, rename file) x : whether you can enter that directory or not

-other way to describe privilage can also be written like 600, 644, this means :
+another way to describe privilage can also be written like 600, 644, this means :
     6       0       0
     110     000     000
     rw-     ---     ---